You Are Here:Home » Apple Varieties

 Ginger Gold

 An early season apple with lovely golden colour and white, crisp flesh.
 Terrific eaten fresh and holds shape when cooked.
-Available mid-August to mid-September.

 Jersey Mac